-In my previous post, I compared Bright Line Eating with all my experience with other diets, If all of the other systems are failing, keep in mind that the one that might work for you will look radically different.
+In my previous post, I compared Bright Line Eating with all my experience with other diets, (Update: in the follow-up to this I posted a review of BLE.)
+If all of the other systems are failing, keep in mind that the one that might work for you will look radically different.
 As I gained more experience with this way of eating and living, I had some surprises along the way.

 If any so-called diet had made these claims I would have been suspicious.
 But this is what I have discovered through seven weeks.